-The managers in your facility have primary responsibility for oversight of the medication program.
-In addition, your facility's pharmacist can also provide some additional assistance.
+The managers in your setting have primary responsibility for oversight of the medication program.
+In addition, the pharmacist can also provide some additional assistance.

-Facility Management: The supervisor(s) in your facility plays a role in the overall medication management program.
+Management: The supervisor(s) plays a role in the overall medication management program.
 This can include: